Front de libération du Québec: Fourth wave

 By August 1966, the Royal Canadian Mounted Police (RCMP) had arrested many FLQ members.
-Gagnon and Vallières had fled to the United States, where they protested in front of the United Nations and were later arrested.
-It was during his incarceration that Vallières wrote his book White Niggers of America.
+Gagnon and Vallières had fled to the United States, where they protested in front of the Headquarters of the United Nations and were later arrested.
+It was during his incarceration that Vallières wrote his book White Niggers of America, which compared the Québécois liberation struggle to that of Black people in the United States.
 In September 1967, the pair were extradited to Canada.